Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Max: Did I win

 Max visits Airiona After the tournament who is in the hospital and asks the doctor about his arms who tells him you know as good as well as I do that they are not coming back.
-Airiona tells him that it is ok as it is reminder of what he did a besides just like he said before I also looked up to you any way
+Airiona tells him that it is ok as it is reminder of what she did a besides just like he said before I also looked up to you any way

 After visiting Airiona Aarock asks what will be done with him she's told that he will be treated with his injury then placed in rehab and once he is released he be placed under an intensive surveillance system in which a cybervator will be watching at all times not just sometimes for a few years.
 As Max explains this process Airiona is shown going through this process